RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Freehold provides the owner with rights over the land for an indefinite period of time, including rights of occupation, rent, and sale.
   - Native title
     - use their land or waters in accordance with their laws and customs.
-    - This right pertains to specific nations that can prove ongoing ‘traditional’ connections to land.
+    - This right pertains to specific nations that can prove ongoing 'traditional' connections to land.
   - Terra nullius
     - land belonging to no one.
   - Protectionism
     - Smooth the dying pillow
-    - Put aboriginals in “hospice”
+    - Put aboriginals in "hospice"
       - Nice areas until they die out
   - Aboriginal Acts
     - Formalized protectionism
-    -  ‘protectors’ who would police every aspect of First Nations people’s lives
+    -  'protectors' who would police every aspect of First Nations people's lives
       - Movement
       - Marriages
       - Income